-Are you going to the Congress of the Humanities and Social Sciences this year?
-Or maybe a large disciplinary conference?
+Are you going to a large disciplinary conference?

 Are you worried about your conference presentation?
 Or excited about meeting up with colleagues you don’t see in person very often?